 - The party providing the information may withdraw the information.

-- are ordinarily resident in Canada
+- are ordinarily resident in Canada;

-- are not a director, servant or employee of a party to the proceeding for which they act and
+- are not a director, servant or employee of a party to the proceeding for which they act; and

 And that they undertake to:

-- Use the confidential information exclusively for duties performed in respect of the subject proceeding;
+- use the confidential information exclusively for duties performed in respect of the subject proceeding;

-- Not divulge any confidential information received, except to another person granted access by the Tribunal to such information;
+- not divulge any confidential information received, except to another person granted access by the Tribunal to such information;

-- Protect the information in the manner specified by the Tribunal;
+- protect the information in the manner specified by the Tribunal;

-- Not reproduce the confidential information unless prior approval is received from the Registrar;
+- not reproduce the confidential information unless prior approval is received from the Registrar;

-- Destroy the information on completion of the proceeding, and so notify the Tribunal;
+- destroy the information on completion of the proceeding, and so notify the Tribunal;

-- Return to the Registrar of the Tribunal, where applicable, all electronic media issued by the Tribunal; and
+- return to the Registrar of the Tribunal, where applicable, all electronic media issued by the Tribunal; and

-- Report promptly any violations or suspected violations of an Undertaking of Confidentiality to the Tribunal.
+- report promptly any violations or suspected violations of an undertaking of confidentiality to the Tribunal.

-Before accepting a Declaration and Undertaking of Confidentiality from counsel who has not previously appeared before the Tribunal on a trade remedy case, the Registrar of the Tribunal will circulate their curricula vitae to other counsel participating in that particular proceeding and will ask for comments on the request for access.
+Before accepting a declaration and undertaking of confidentiality from counsel who has not previously appeared before the Tribunal on a trade remedy case, the Registrar of the Tribunal will circulate their curricula vitae to other counsel participating in that particular proceeding and will ask for comments on the request for access.
 The Tribunal will take a decision on the request, on such terms as it considers appropriate.

 The CITT Act provides for the disclosure of confidential information to experts who are acting under the control or direction of counsel, or who are retained by the Tribunal.
 Experts cannot obtain access to confidential information if they are a director, servant or employee of a party.
-A Disclosure Order issued to an expert only applies to the specific case for which it was issued and is subject to any conditions that the Tribunal may consider reasonably necessary to protect the confidential information.
+A disclosure order issued to an expert only applies to the specific case for which it was issued and is subject to any conditions that the Tribunal may consider reasonably necessary to protect the confidential information.

 The designation of a person as an expert is determined in each instance by the Tribunal.
 Experts asked to testify before the Tribunal or provide expert written opinions have specialized knowledge in their specific area of expertise.
-In order to perform their analysis and give evidence, experts may not need access to the entire confidential record.
+To perform their analysis and give evidence, experts may not need access to the entire confidential record.
 When parties submit the notice of an expert witness and make a request for access to confidential information, they should specify the area(s) of the record to which their expert will need access.
 If any counsel or party considers that an expert does not need access to the entire confidential record, that counsel or party may request that the Tribunal give directions on what confidential information should be made available to the expert.
 Counsel may also request that experts be permitted to view the specific confidential information only at the offices of the counsel who have retained them and from whom they receive direction.
 These procedures are outlined in rule 16 of the Rules.

 When a request for access to confidential information by a counsel, representative or expert is challenged or should the Tribunal itself have any concerns, the Tribunal will invite submissions from counsel of record prior to making its decision.
 In such cases, the Tribunal will provide reasons for its decision to grant or deny access.

-The Registrar of the Tribunal must be notified in writing when a party changes counsel during the course of a proceeding.
+The Registrar of the Tribunal must be notified in writing when a party changes counsel during a proceeding.
 New counsel is required to file the requisite forms as set out above and the former counsel must proceed to destroy any confidential information and return any electronic media issued by the Tribunal within 10 days of notice of change of counsel.